Azure/azure-sdk-for-net/sdk/core/System.ClientModel/README.md

     public ClientResult<SampleResource> UpdateResource(SampleResource resource)
     {
-        // Create the message that will be sent via the pipeline.
+        // Create a message that can be sent via the client pipeline.
         PipelineMessage message = _pipeline.CreateMessage();

-        // Set a classifier that will decide whether the response is an
+        // Set a classifier that will determine whether the response is an
         // error response based on the response status code. message.ResponseClassifier
             = PipelineMessageClassifier.Create(stackalloc ushort[] { 200 });

-        // Modify the request as needed for the service operation.
+        // Modify the request as needed to invoke the service operation.
         PipelineRequest request = message.Request;
         request.Method = "PATCH";
         request.Uri = new Uri($"https://www.example.com/update?id={resource.Id}");
         request.Headers.Add("Accept", "application/json");

-        // Add request content that will be written using methods defined
+        // Add request body content that will be written using methods
-        // by the IJsonModel<T> interface.
-        request.Content = BinaryContent.Create(resource);
+        // defined by the model's implementation of the IJsonModel<T> interface. request.Content = BinaryContent.Create(resource);

         // Send the message.
         _pipeline.Send(message);

         // Obtain the response from the message Response property.
-        // The PipelineTransport ensures that the Response Value is set
+        // The PipelineTransport ensures that the Response value is set
         // so that every policy in the pipeline can access the property.
         PipelineResponse response = message.Response!;

         // If the response is considered an error response, throw an
-        // exception exposing the response details.
+        // exception that exposes the response details. if (response.IsError)
-        if (response.IsError)
         {
             throw new ClientResultException(response);
         }

-        // Read the content from the response content and create an instance
+        // Read the content from the response body and create an instance of
-        // of a model from it, to return from this method.
+        // a model from it, to include in the type returned by this method.
         SampleResource updated = ModelReaderWriter.Read<SampleResource>(response.Content)!;

-        // Return a ClientResult holding the model instance and the
+        // Return a ClientResult holding the model instance and the HTTP
-        // HTTP response details.
+        // response details.
         return ClientResult.FromValue(updated, response);
     }
 }